Enterprise Chatbot: Do You Really Need It? This Will Help You Decide

 You can start creating a chatbot development plan by defining the use cases.
 Think about what you want the chatbot to assist with.
 Describe all the necessary functionality of your chatbot.
 It’s like writing what bot will be able to do.

-A bot will be able to answer the user about the amount of days off he has available.
+A bot will be able to answer the user about the number of days off he has available.

 When thinking about use cases, you can get back to the top of our article and get inspiration from the use cases we mention.
 However, it’s good to analyze frequent issues and requests that are in your specific company.